USMCA left hanging as clock runs out

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Locke, now working as a consultant for Davis Wright Tremaine adds, “We can hold the Mexican Government accountable, we know that the Mexican Government will in fact enforce the agreement with respect to labor standards, the building of unions, and quite frankly there are many provisions in here that will benefit American workers and, perhaps, create disincentives for American companies to outsource jobs to either Mexico or to Canada.”
+Locke, now working as a consultant for Davis Wright Tremaine added: “We can hold the Mexican Government accountable, we know that the Mexican Government will, in fact, enforce the agreement with respect to labor standards, the building of unions, and quite frankly there are many provisions in here that will benefit American workers and, perhaps, create disincentives for American companies to outsource jobs to either Mexico or to Canada.”

 The House Speaker designated a group of nine Democrats as part of the working group.
 That group has been negotiating with U.S. Trade Representative Robert Lighthizer to get stronger enforcement for labor provisions as well as environmental protections in the agreement.
 Pelosi also says they are on a path to "yes" for USMCA, but are just not there yet.